SharinaCodes/investigage_a_dataset/README.md

 ## Research Questions
 The analysis is structured around the following key questions:

-1. **Is there a relationship between appointment wait time and no-shows?**
+1. Which neighborhoods have the poorest appointment attendance?
-2. **Do patients receiving scholarships tend to attend their appointments more frequently?**
+2. How does wait time impact appointment attendance?
-3. **Are some neighborhoods more likely to have higher rates of no-shows?**
+3. Does having a scholarship have any impact on patient attendance?

 Each question is explored through descriptive statistics, visualizations, and data summaries.